Dev-Clair/e-shop/README.md

 ## Features

-- User authentication and role-based access control (admin/customer).
+- User authentication and MiddleWare - role-based access control (admin/customer).
-- Browse and search the book catalog.
+- Browse and search book by author or title.
 - View detailed information about each book.
 - Add items to the shopping cart.
 - Manage user profiles (customers and admins).